db.env

 • Default 0 = max(online CPUs, 4).

-When to care: stats shows active_threads consistently at the cap.
-Usually not the bottleneck — threads are cheap; memory and disk are the limits.
+When to care: stats shows active_threads consistently at WORKERS cap → bump it.
+Usually not the bottleneck; the limits are typically memory (large requests) or disk (cold scans).

 FCACHE_MAX — unified shard mmap cache (drives BT_CACHE_MAX too)